hyper-nft-dev/hpyernft-repo-hub/docs/user-guide.md

 #### Group Tracking
 Add the bot to your Telegram group:
-1. Add @LemoraBot to group
+1. Add @HyperNFTBot to group
 2. Make bot admin (for full features)
 3. Use `/grouptrack` to enable
 4. All members can track wallets